- Latest available (Revised)

 Point in time view as at 01/01/2006.

 Health and Personal Social Services (Northern Ireland) Order 1972, Paragraph 2A is up to date with all changes known to be in force on or before 20 September 2024.
 There are changes that may be brought into force at a future date.
 Changes that have been made appear in the content and are referenced with annotations.
+Help about Changes to Legislation

 Changes and effects yet to be applied by the editorial team are only applicable when viewing the latest version or prospective version of legislation.
 They are therefore not accessible when viewing legislation as at a specific point in time.
 To view the ‘Changes to Legislation’ information for this provision return to the latest version view using the options provided in the ‘What Version’ box above.

-[F12A.—(1) The Department shall by regulations provide for payments to be made by the Department or by a Health and Social Services Board or the Agency to meet, or to contribute towards, the cost incurred (whether by way of charge under this Order or otherwise) for the supply of optical appliances for which a prescription has been given in consequence of a testing of sight under this Order—N.I.
+[F12A.(1) The Department shall by regulations provide for payments to be made by the Department or by a Health and Social Services Board or the Agency to meet, or to contribute towards, the cost incurred (whether by way of charge under this Order or otherwise) for the supply of optical appliances for which a prescription has been given in consequence of a testing of sight under this Order—N.I.

 (a)for a child;